 Rozzie O’Reilly grew up on a small sheep and cattle enterprise in southern NSW.
-Following high school, she completed a Bachelor of Animal Science at the University of New England (UNE) in 2014, was employed as a Beef Supply Chain Trainee at Kerwee Lot Feeders and currently works for LambPro in southern NSW.
+She completed a Bachelor of Animal Science at the University of New England (UNE) in 2014, and went on to work in the feedlot industry for two years.
+Rozzie now works for LAMBPRO, Australia’s largest prime lamb seedstock business, as their Breeding Manager.
 Rozzie competed for UNE in 2012 and was fortunate to be selected as a member of the 2013 Australian ICMJ team.
 She also co-coached UNE ICMJ teams throughout 2013 and 2014.

 Australian Team Coach